 This recipe features a technique called blanching.
 Briefly submerge a food (in this case asparagus and snap peas) in boiling water.
 The goal is not to cook them, but to brighten their colors!
 Dunking them in an ice bath stops the cooking process and prevents the vegetables from turning an unappealing olive green color.
 A cooking tool called a spider is ideal for fishing the asparagus and snap peas out of the boiling water.

 - Farro: any whole grain will work, but we recommend against using oats.
 Choose intact whole grains that keep their shape like brown rice, quinoa, barley, and spelt.
-Refined grains like white rice can be subbed, but the salad won’t be as nutritious.
+Refined grains like white rice can be subbed, but the salad won’t be quite as nutritious.

 - Vegetables: we recommend sticking to fresh vegetables for this recipe, but frozen can be substituted if necessary.
 If asparagus isn’t in season, green beans are a good substitute!